 - Live core content class sessions via Zoom

-- Original, FSH-teacher-created video lessons accessible at any time
+- Asynchronous lessons and materials that are accessible at any time

-- Synchronous and asynchronous coordinate classes in Art, Music, PE, Spanish, & 1-4 Science
+- Synchronous and asynchronous coordinate classes in Art, Music, PE, Spanish, & K-4 Science

 - Live morning meetings and advisory check-ins